veeso/termscp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the contribution guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I formatted the code with `cargo fmt`
+- [ ] I checked my code using `cargo clippy` and reports no warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have introduced no new *C-bindings*
+- [ ] The changes I've made are Windows, MacOS, UNIX, Linux compatible (or I've handled them using `cfg target_os`)
+- [ ] I increased or maintained the code coverage for the project, compared to the previous commit